F5CodeGuru/asm342/module2/lab1/lab1.rst

 Task 1 - Explore the API using curl
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All scripts are run from the cli (Terminal Emulator icon on the desktop) in this module.
+All scripts in this module are run from the cli (Terminal Emulator icon on the desktop).

 |

-Run the following command
+Run the following command (don't forget to use the correct password):

 .. code-block:: bash